marein/php-gaming-website/README.md

 [Process Manager](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html)
 involved as a
 [console task](/code/src/ConnectFour/Port/Adapter/Console/RefereeCommand.php).
-It's name is referee and it picks up a player joined event and ensures, that a chat is initiated.
+Its name is referee and it picks up a player joined event and ensures, that a chat is initiated.
 When the chat is initiated it assigns the chat to the game.
 This is done, so the storage of games and chats can be on different MySQL instances.
 This allows, to scale the games and the chats independently, but ensures consistency with